 - The IRS only allows you to borrow 50% of your vested IRA account balance or up to $50,000, whichever is less.
 Generally, you must repay the loan within five years.

-- As NerdWallet’s Adam Funk, CFP, outlines here, taxes and fees should play a significant consideration in your decision to borrow against your 401k.
-In his example, you would need to borrow a total amount of $48,214 against your 401k just to take home $27,000 after taxes and penalties!
-In most cases, this is a horrible use of your investment because the math is rarely in your favor even after paying yourself back with interest.
+- As NerdWallet’s Adam Funk, CFP, outlines here, taxes and fees should play a significant consideration in your decision to withdrawal from your 401k.
+In his example, you would need to withdraw a total of $48,214 against your 401k just to take home $27,000 after taxes and penalties!
+In most cases, an early 401k withdrawal is a horrible use of your investment because the math is rarely in your favor.